bsstephan/buildable-stick-system/README.md

 ## Rough Costs

 This is a rough estimate of the cost to produce one of these sticks, assuming a usual 2-frame design and layout.
-Filament masses from Bambu Studio estimates, using Bambu PLA Basic.
+Filament masses from Bambu Studio estimates, using Bambu PLA Basic, 20% gyroid infill and 3 wall loops.

 * Left and right frame: **$10.42 USD** (208.50g each, as of 2024-02-22)
 * Left and right (inset) top panels: **~$6.40 USD** (~128g each, as of 2024-02-22)